LindseyLouv/pokedex-backend/README.md

 # Pokedex BackEnd

-This application fetches data from PokeApi.co
+This application fetches data from PokeApi.co and stores it into a local JSON file to avoid the need to make multiple API calls.

-It then extracts data to only keep each Pokémon :
+It then gives endpoints to use.

-- number
-- name
-- image
-- types

 ## Stack